 \section{Introduction}

 The study of vote aggregation has occupied a central place in social choice theory.
-A fairly general framework for carrying out this study is as follows.
+A broad framework for carrying out this study is as follows.
 There is a fixed collection of issues on each of which every member of a society takes a \emph{position}, that is, for each issue, a member of the society can choose between a number of alternatives.
 However, not every combination of choices is allowed, which means that the vector of the choices made by a member of the society must belong to a given set $X$ of allowable voting patterns, called \emph{feasible evaluations}.
 The goal is to investigate properties of \emph{aggregators}, which are functions that take as input the votes cast by the members of the society and return as output a feasible evaluation that represents the collective position of the society on each of the issues at hand.
-A concrete key problem studied in this framework is to determine whether or not a \emph{non-dictatorial} aggregator exists, i.e., whether or not it is possible to aggregate votes in such a way that individual members of the society do not impose their voting preferences on the society.
+A concrete key problem studied in this framework is to determine whether or not a \emph{non-dictatorial} aggregator exists, i.e., whether or not it is possible to aggregate votes in such a way that no individual member of the society dictates the votes on the society.
 A set $X$ of feasible evaluations is called a \emph{possibility domain} if it admits a non-dictatorial aggregator; otherwise, $X$ is called an \emph{impossibility domain}.
-This framework is broad enough to account for several well-studied cases of vote aggregation, including the case of \emph{preference} aggregation for which Arrow \cite{arrow1951social} established his celebrated impossibility theorem and the case of \emph{judgment} aggregation \cite{DBLP:reference/choice/Endriss16}.
+This framework is broad enough to account for several well-studied cases of vote aggregation, including the case of \emph{preference} aggregation for which J. K. Arrow \cite{arrow1951social} established his celebrated impossibility theorem and the case of \emph{judgment} aggregation (for a survey of the latter, see \cite{DBLP:reference/choice/Endriss16}).